 - IVR In telecommunications, IVR allows customers to interact with a company's host system via a telephone keypad or by speech recognition, after which they can service their own inquiries by following the IVR dialogue.
 IVR systems can respond with prerecorded or dynamically generated audio to further direct users on how to proceed.
 IVR applications can be used to control almost any function where the interface can be broken down into a series of simple interactions.
-2, 127, 131 - MP3 MPEG-1 or MPEG-2 Audio Layer III, more commonly referred to as MP3, is an audio coding format for digital audio which uses a form of lossy data compression.
-146 - MWI A message-waiting indicator (MWI) is a telephone feature that illuminates a generic indicator like a LED or icon on the LCD display, to notify the user of waiting voicemail messages on the IP-PBX. - Multicast In computer networking, multicast (one-to-many or many-to-many distribution) is group communication where information is addressed to a group of destination computers simultaneously.
-45, 46 - NAS A network access server (NAS) is a single point of access to a remote resource.
+2, 123, 128 - MP3 MPEG-1 or MPEG-2 Audio Layer III, more commonly referred to as MP3, is an audio coding format for digital audio which uses a form of lossy data compression.
+142 - MWI A message-waiting indicator (MWI) is a telephone feature that illuminates a generic indicator like a LED or icon on the LCD display, to notify the user of waiting voicemail messages on the IP-PBX. - NAS A network access server (NAS) is a single point of access to a remote resource.
 It is meant to act as a gateway to guard access to a protected resource.
 This can be anything from a telephone network, to printers, to the Internet.
-154, 155 - NTP Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks. - POP The Post Office Protocol is an IP protocol used for email retrieval.
+150, 151 - NTP Network Time Protocol (NTP) is a networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks. - POP The Post Office Protocol is an IP protocol used for email retrieval.
 When used over SSL-secured connections, it is often used the term POPS.
-55 - QOS The Quality of Service is used to guarantee a certain level of performance in telephony and computer networks by providing the ability to limit or assign different priorities to single applications, users, type of traffic and so on.
+52 - QOS The Quality of Service is used to guarantee a certain level of performance in telephony and computer networks by providing the ability to limit or assign different priorities to single applications, users, type of traffic and so on.
 Common requirements are often fixed bit rates, response delays, jitter... - RADIUS Remote Authentication Dial In User Service (RADIUS) is a IETF standarized networking protocol that provides centralized Authentication, Authorization, and Accounting (AAA) management for users that connect and use a network service.
-154, 155 - Realm A Realm is the set of authentication resources, usually consisting of an authentication server and its security policies. - Roster In XMPP, one's contact list is called a roster, which consists of any number of specific roster items, each roster item being identified by a unique JID (usually of the form <contact@domain>).
+150, 151 - Realm A Realm is the set of authentication resources, usually consisting of an authentication server and its security policies. - Roster In XMPP, one's contact list is called a roster, which consists of any number of specific roster items, each roster item being identified by a unique JID (usually of the form <contact@domain>).
 A user's roster is stored by the user's server on the user's behalf so that the user may access roster information from any resource.
-136
+132